r111346/octobercms-github-projects/README.md

 Please submit pull requests with translations or bugfixes on the plugin's [GitHub page](https://github.com/PascalKleindienst/octobercms-github-projects).
 Bug reports and feature requests via [Issues](https://github.com/PascalKleindienst/octobercms-github-projects/issues) are welcome!

 ## Security
-If you discover any security related issues, please email security@pascalkleindienst.de instead of using the issue tracker.
+If you discover any security related issues, please email it on security@pascalkleindienst.de instead of using the issue tracker.

 ## Credits